-NEMCOG will collaborate with JLUS Implementation Team members to begin working on compatibility strategies.
+NEMCOG will collaborate with JLUS Implementation Team members to begin working on compatibility strategies and action plan items.

 JLUS implementation team

 This is a critical piece of the success of this JLUS.
 The team should include membership from each participating agency, the project technical committee (TC), the project policy committee (PC), and military personnel.
 The strategies developed throughout the JLUS process should allow local government leaders and military personnel to roll JLUS recommendations into their existing programs.